You Could Be Entitled to More:

 Not everyone is eligible to ‘contest’ a Will and bring a ‘family provision’ claim in court.
 We can help you determine whether or not you are eligible.

 Adhere to Time Limits

 Frequently Asked Questions

-What does it mean to challenge or dispute a will?
+What does it mean to challenge, dispute or contest a Will?

-The law relating to the dispute or challenge of a Will is extremely complex and difficult to understand without the proper experience.
+The law relating to the dispute, contest or challenge of a Will is extremely complex and difficult to understand without the proper experience.
 As Australian family situations become more complicated, so does the law.
 Generally speaking, Wills can be disputed in two key ways:

 - Contesting a Will

 - Challenging a Will as improperly made or executed.

 A Will can be ‘contested’ where you believe that a Will does not provide for you or does not provide you with a fair entitlement.
 Sometimes in New South Wales, this is called a ‘family provision’ claim.
 Note, you need to be an eligible person, as defined in the law, to make this type of claim